Oregon School Assessment

 - Income after controls

-Weakest statewide signal in current cross-sectional models:
+Weakest statewide signal in these cross-sectional models:

 - Median class size